disopyramide (generic name)

 What is this medicine?DISOPYRAMIDE (dye soe PEER a mide) is an antiarrhythmic drug.
 It helps make your heart beat regularly.
 This medicine also helps to slow rapid heartbeats.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
+Do not cut, crush or chew this medicine.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking this medicine suddenly.
 This may cause serious, heart-related side effects.
 Your doctor will tell you how much medicine to take.
 If your doctor wants you to stop the medicine, the dose will be slowly lowered over time to avoid any side effects.